 “No one is greater, more important, or more powerful than you.
 Did you realise this?
 Do you appreciate the power of you?
 Be grateful to your mind for showing you the way, and be grateful to your body, for taking you there.”

 “Both are here.
-Both doors exist here on planet earth.
+Both gates exist here on planet earth.
 Both heaven and hell are here and nowhere else.”

 Take the example of a young boy in Aleppo who witnesses his mother and sister dying in the street: blown to pieces by a mortar rocket.
 Does this child live in hell?
 In the moment he sees his family destroyed by a mindless act, yes.
 Later though, he will have a choice.